Liam Byrne (Irish criminal): Crumlin-Drimnagh feud

-Byrne organised crime
+Byrne Organised Crime Group

 He is the current head of the Byrne organised crime group, which is a branch of the Kinahan gang founded by Christy Kinahan.
 It was then led by Freddie Thompson, then by Liam.

 After his release from prison he and Thompson frequently visited Kinahan in southern Spain.
 Kinahan supplied them with drugs and they oversaw the distribution and debt collection with help from Kinahan contacts.

-During 2007-2008 Freddie Thompson got involved with a feud with the INLA.
+During 2007–2008 Freddie Thompson got involved with a feud with the INLA.
 He fled Dublin for several periods, leaving Byrne to assume control of the gang.

 In 2013 he set up LS Active Car Sales in the Bluebell Industrial Estate.
 The business did not act as a car sales business but the cars were for the exclusive use of the gang and their families.
 By the time the business was raided by the Criminal Assets Bureau it had not sold a single car.

 Gardaí watched and frequently stopped members of the gang, particularly Liam Byrne and Sean Gerard McGovern.

-The High Court found that the Byrne Organise Crime Group did not operate legitimate businesses and were acting as a front for laundering money earned from crime.
+The High Court found that the Byrne Organised Crime Group did not operate legitimate businesses and were acting as a front for laundering money earned from crime.
 This operated through used car dealerships and other businesses in Ireland and the United Kingdom.

 Cars and motorbikes were also used as currency between organised crime groups.

 Houses

 In September 2000 senior member of the gang Liam Roe bought a house on Grangeview Road, Clondalkin for €119,000.
-Liam then bought the house off Liam Roe for €270,000 with thirty-year mortgage of €150,000.
+Liam then bought the house off Liam Roe for €270,000 with a thirty-year mortgage of €150,000.
 It is not clear where the €120,000 came from.

 He claimed in 2006 that he was a spray painter who had a garage in Lucan and earned €530 a week with a €5,000 bonus.
 This did not tally with his tax returns which showed he only earned €10,827 and paid only €245.51.
-He was also able to make mortage payments of €697.22 per month on a house in Clondalkin while paying €850 a month rent on the house in Raleigh Square.
+He was also able to make mortgage payments of €697.22 per month on a house in Clondalkin while paying €850 a month rent on the house in Raleigh Square.